 How will I be assessed?

-Less than 240 UMS at GSCE, i.e. anything below an A, would be a discouraging starting point for you.
-If you need and are aiming for a top grade at A Level, you really need one at GSCE before you start.
+Less than a grade 7 at GCSE would be a discouraging starting point for you.
+If you need and are aiming for a top grade at A-Level, you really need one at GCSE before you start.

 Where will it lead?

-The conventional wisdom is that A Level languages are for professional linguists and, if you are not going to do both German and French, then there is not much point in doing either.
-In practice, combining a language with a wide variety of semi-vocational courses at university, e.g. business management, law, banking, accountancy, architecture, even engineering, can often secure you employment because all the other applicants for the job you are after are qualified in the vocational subject alone.
+CBI (Confederation of British Industry) surveys regularly confirm German as a foreign language ‘most useful to an employer or organisation’.
+36% of employers recruit employees specifically for their language skills.
+Combining a language with a wide variety of semi-vocational courses at university e.g. business management, law, banking, accountancy, architecture, even engineering, can often secure you employment because all the other applicants for the job you are after are qualified in the vocational subject alone.
 With such vast areas of British commerce, industry and even the professions, owned or controlled by German parent organisations, or at the very least allied to powerful German concerns, it makes good sense to study some German beyond GCSE, if you can.
-Even without German at a university, a decent AS or A2 grade is often decisive in later life.
-Germans are flattered by our learning of their difficult language and there are benefits to be had from even trying - remember, thanks to the changes in National Curriculum requirements, the number of German A Level linguists qualifying annually in the UK has almost halved over the fifteen years of your life-time and the vast majority of those left are young women.
-On rarity value alone, German A Level, if you can make a go of it, is a sound investment proposition for a young male.
+Even without German at a university, a decent A-Level grade is often decisive in later life.
+Germans are flattered by our learning of their difficult language and there are benefits to be had from even trying.